 To make my pool measurements quickly I enlist the help of anyone nearby and take “readings” off of them.
 To measure the swimming pool depth I use the pool pole (from the net/ scoop/ vacuum head).
 I mark the water depth on the pole and can easily measure the pole on “dry land”.

 Our laser tool has made measuring so much easier and quicker.
 I tend to carry spare batteries as well as my trusty old tape measures.
 I still use the old-style tape measure in bright sunlight for distances over 100 feet because I find it extremely difficult to find the laser dot.
 I suppose one day I’ll get the special sighting board and glasses or upgrade to a more powerful device.
-For now I’m just getting used to this little techno-toy and having fun while saving time.Tags: measurements
+For now I’m just getting used to this little techno-toy and having fun while saving time.Tags: pool volume

 , laser rangefinder